min2ha/ukwa-site/content/target/57691/index.en.md

   "subject": null
 }

-# Evening Standard: Two-thirds of schoolchildren would be happy if social media didn’t exist, study reveals

 News article based on a study revealing schoolchildren would not mind if social media did not exist